 It’s wise to select multiple beneficiaries when purchasing life insurance policies.
 This ensures that your family or loved ones can cover any financial obligations after you’ve passed away.
 The death proceeds from life insurance policies can have multiple uses, such as paying funeral costs, paying off debt, completing mortgage payments and more.
 But there’s no guarantee that your primary beneficiaries will be able to claim your policy’s benefit.
 This is where contingent beneficiaries come in.
 Functioning as secondary options, these beneficiaries can use the death benefit to pay any of your remaining debts, and by receiving the benefit they keep your assets from going through probate.
 In this guide, we tell you everything you need to know about the role of a contingent beneficiary.

-A financial professional can help you protect your assets while meeting long-term savings goals.
+A financial professional can help you protect your assets and plan long-term savings goals.
 Find a financial advisor today.

 What Is a Contingent Beneficiary?